- Phoenix Counselling

 Regional and National helplines can also offer mental health support

-Your GP can also refer you to the NHS counselling service, however in some instances the number of counselling sessions can be limited and the weighting time for an initial assessment can be lengthy.
+Your GP can also refer you to the NHS counselling service, however in some instances the number of counselling sessions can be limited and the waiting time for an initial assessment can be lengthy.

 WHY PAY FOR PRIVATE THERAPY?

-For us, one of the main advantages of attending private therapy is having a choice of who you chose to go to, closely followed by the fact most therapists will aim to have your initial appointment booked within a week of first contact, (this can vary during summer months and over Christmas).
+For us, one of the main advantages of attending private therapy is having a choice of who to go to, closely followed by the fact most therapists will aim to have your initial appointment booked within a week of first contact, (this can vary during summer months and over Christmas).